Mavzz/readpanda-mobile/TECHNICAL_DOCUMENTATION.md

 -   `react-navigation`: For routing and navigation.
 -   `axios`: For making HTTP requests to the backend.
 -   `@react-native-async-storage/async-storage`: For persisting data locally (e.g., user tokens).
--   `expo-font`: For loading and using custom fonts.
 -   `react-native-dotenv`: For managing environment variables.

 ## 7. Screens (`src/screens`)